sp-tarkov/installer/README.md

 2. Visual Studio > Build > Publish Selection > Publish
 3. Check your folder for the project `\bin\Debug\net6.0\publish\`
 4. In here should be an .Exe and a .pdb
--  Only the .exe is needed
+-  Only the .exe is needed.

 # Debug:

-- The project has PreProccessor Directives for the location to test installing too
+- The project has PreProccessor Directives for the location to test installing too,
-- If you want to change the location for this under L18 make this the path you desire
+- If you want to change the location for this under L18 make this the path you desire,
-- You have to be in Debug for this to be used
+- You have to be in Debug for this to be used.

 #### Run Debug: